iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

 If you need to provide credentials for
-[DVC data remotes](/doc/command-reference/remote#description), you will need to do it after your view has been created.
-First, create your view without specifying the data remotes.
-Once your view is created, open its settings.
+[DVC data remotes](/doc/command-reference/remote#description), you will need to do it after your project has been created.
+First, create your project without specifying the data remotes.
+Once your project is created, open its settings.
 Open the `Data remotes / cloud storage credentials` section.
 The data remotes that are used in your DVC repo will be listed.

 ![](https://static.iterative.ai/img/studio/view_settings_credentials.png)